Fitness starts in your mind.

 Committing to be fit eliminates the weekend warrior syndrome.
 You may know a weekend warrior.
 The person who does little physical exercise during the week, but when the weekend arrives, they blast out of the gate like a stallion on Derby Day.
-Often, in a desperate attempt to make up for their sedentary behavior all week by being going to the gym or hitting the pavement, pushing themselves to the limit.
+Often, in a desperate attempt to make up for their sedentary behavior all week, they go to the gym or hit the pavement and push themselves to the limit.

 The result, however, will not be what they expect.

 They will likely end up with an injury because the muscles, tendons, and joints are not conditioned for such intensity.